saulpierotti/markdown_notebook/LB2.md

 * Alpha helices are self-organizing local structures
 	* They are local in the sense that they do not involve long-range interactions
 * In alpha helices the H-bonding happens among residues in position $i$ and $i+4$
+* The minimum lenght for an helix is thus 4 residues
+* There is no real maximum lenght, there are fibers that are even 500 residues long
 * Alpha-helices are dextrose
 * A summary of helices dimensions